(More information on the case of Curtis Flowers can be found here.)

 Some undoubtedly are.
 They have adapted to the rules of Loperland.
 So long as they say the magic words they are in (it’s a lot like getting saved at revival time).

 But a lot of these people are completely sincere.
-They truly believe that Curtis Flowers murdered Bertha Tardy, Carmen Rigby, Robert Golden and Bobo Stewart in cold blood because $82 had been deducted from his pay check.
+They truly believe that Curtis Flowers murdered Bertha Tardy, Carmen Rigby, Robert Golden and Bobo Stewart in cold blood because he believed, wrongly, that $82 had been deducted from his pay check.
 They also believe that they can wipe this belief (and the bitterness it naturally inspires) from their minds if the judge tells them to.

 You can’t help but like these people–many of them are delightful–but this is madness.
 In the wrong hands, the legal system takes on a perverse Alice-in-Wonderland quality.
 And believe me, folks, the legal system in Montgomery County is in the wrong hands.